 Disclosure: A huge thanks to Richardson Adventure Farm for hosting my family and I.I was not required to express a particular point of view.
 I’m just super excited to share all my findings with you!
 All opinions are my own.

 Be amazed at the tulips

-The tulips cover almost 5 acres so there is plenty of room to roam and social distance!
-Expect tons and tons of tulips – 300,000 tulips to be exact.
-They planted 10,000 bulbs each of 30 different varieties, so the maturity and colors will be varied.
-On our visit the tulips were just blooming and we saw plenty more ready to bloom.
+The tulips cover almost 12 acres (12 football fields worth!) so there is plenty of room to roam!
+Expect tons and tons of tulips.
+They first year of the festival started with 300,000 tulips but have now grow over a million of these beauties with 60 different varieties.
 They are hoping to have the tulips last until Mother’s Day weekend and quite honestly I can’t think of a better present for Mothers!

 The cutest photo ops

 They have the most adorable photo ops that highlight the beautiful tulips.
 Plus, who can resist climbing a vintage truck?
 Hey, they even have spots where adults can pose!

 Cut your own tulips

 Admission includes a tulip to pick from the field.
 Scissors can be borrowed and they even have a watering station to fill a bag with water before your ride home12

 Getting hungry?
 Food trucks will be serving food and there is plenty of picnic tables spaced apart.
 The gift shop also has a few snacks too.
 (If you’d prefer a sit-down meal read my recommendation for food at the neighboring town)